ilios/user-guide/schools/vocabularies.md

 ![sub term added](../images/schools/vocabularies/sub_term_added.png)

+### No Duplicates Allowed

+Ilios has this type of messaging in many places other than term management.
+If you try to add a term that is already in that vocabulary, an error message will appear advising of this fact.

 ## Activate / Deactivate Vocabulary Terms

 It is now possible in Ilios to deactivate any Vocabulary Term that may no longer be in use.